retro8x/breakout/readme.txt

 ' The sound effects are made by 'rubberduck' under the CC0 license '////////////////////////////////////////////////////////////////////////////// '

+compile:
+you will need the freebasic (fbc) compiler 32-bit

+windows:
+to compile the game run "fbc -s gui breakout.bas" to compile the editor run "fbc -s gui breakedit.bas"

 Breakout, a very classic game!
 Move the Paddle using the mouse and destroy the blocks with the floating ball.
 Press any mouse button to launch the ball.
 If you hit all the blocks then you will come to the next stage. will you be